alexmitton/GSTT-RSIN-Test-Repo/README.md

 3: Create a new branch in the repository to work on the issue.
 This is best practice, as it's generally not a good idea to make changes directly to the main branch.
 Name it something like '1-alterTextFile_*yourname*', to make it traceable to the issue you're working on.

 4: Make the changes to your local copy of the text file, as indicated in the instructions in the issue.
+Commit your changes to your new branch.

-5: Once done, push your changes back to the shared repository.
+5: Once done, push your changes back to the shared repository on Github.